 The Keymaster HAL is an OEM-provided, dynamically-loadable library used by the Keystore service to provide hardware-backed cryptographic services.
-HAL implementations must not perform any sensitive operations in user space, or even in kernel space.
+To keep things secure, HAL implementations don't perform any sensitive operations in user space, or even in kernel space.
 Sensitive operations are delegated to a secure processor reached through some kernel interface.
-The resulting architecture looks like the following:
+The resulting architecture looks like this:

 Within an Android device, the "client" of the Keymaster HAL consists of multiple layers (e.g. app, framework, Keystore daemon), but that can be ignored for the purposes of this document.
 This means that the described Keymaster HAL API is low-level, used by platform-internal components, and not exposed to app developers.
 The higher-level API, for API level 23, is described on the Android Developer site.

 The purpose of the Keymaster HAL is not to implement the security-sensitive algorithms but only to marshal and unmarshal requests to the secure world.
 The wire format is implementation-defined.

 Compatibility with previous versions

-The Keymaster v1.0 HAL is completely incompatible with the previously-released HALs, e.g. Keymaster v0.2 and v0.3.
-To facilitate interoperability on pre-Marshmallow devices that launched with the older Keymaster HALs, Keystore provides an adapter that implements the 1.0 HAL with calls to the existing hardware library.
-The result cannot provide the full range of functionality in the 1.0 HAL.
-In particular, it will only support RSA and ECDSA algorithms, and all of the key authorization enforcement will be performed by the adapter, in the non-secure world.
+The Keymaster 1 HAL is completely incompatible with the previously-released HALs, e.g. Keymaster 0.2 and 0.3.
+To facilitate interoperability on devices running Android 5.0 and earlier that launched with the older Keymaster HALs, Keystore provides an adapter that implements the Keymaster 1 HAL with calls to the existing hardware library.
+The result cannot provide the full range of functionality in the Keymaster 1 HAL.
+In particular, it only supports RSA and ECDSA algorithms, and all of the key authorization enforcement is performed by the adapter, in the non-secure world.